How I Get (Paid) Modelling Jobs Without an Agency | FrameAmbition

 Hey friends :)

 Welcome to day 2 of the #rsabizblogs 7-day blogging challenge.
 Today I'm going to take you through some of my modelling work and how exactly I get it for myself- also what hasn't quite worked for me but might for others.

 First and foremost, this is not a manifesto against modelling agencies.
 It just so happens that:

 - Currently I live/study in a small city where honestly I wouldn't say there are any fashion/beauty/commercial modelling agencies per se, and

 - in any case I'm different from some of the standards set up for signing onto an agency (mostly height) so I thought it best when I started taking this seriously to build up my name, portfolio and working relationships first and worry about representation later.

 Which brings me to my first point:

 1. Build up your portfolio

-At this stage you'll likely not be getting paid yet because you'll either be taking your basic shots (head and body shots, swimwear, casual, etc) to send around, OR you'll be shooting on a TFCD* basis with photographers, stylists, make-up artists and maybe small/young brands.
+At this stage you'll likely not be getting paid yet because you'll either be taking your basic shots (head and body shots, swimwear, casual, etc) to send around, OR you'll be shooting on a TFP* basis with photographers, stylists, make-up artists and maybe small/young brands.

-*(TFCD- Time for CD ie. everyone involved gets the photos for their portfolios, so you pay each other only with your time and effort)
+*(TFP- Time for potos/prints ie. everyone involved gets the photos for their portfolios, so you pay each other only with your time and effort)

 2. Be a pleasure to work with and stay in touch